tebben/kanemi/README.md

 - Read image data and their time attribute
 - Get pixel values and mm/hr for a specific location (xy/lonlat)
 - Simple CLI tool for demonstration
+- Notifications for dataset updates trough KNMI notifications server

 ## Roadmap

-- Full fletched CLI tool to do more stuff
+- CLI tool
-- Live dataset manager to keep up to date trough KNMI MQTT service
+  - Static link the HDF5 library
-- TUI tool to visualize the forecast (with live updates)
+  - command: forecast
+    - format [json, csv, parquet]
+  - command: convert
+    - format [csv, geotiff, parquet]
+  - command: tui
+    - Graph with live updates
 - Web server to provide the forecast data as a service
-- Export GeoTIFF files
+- Converters for other formats

 ## Prerequisites